NetickNetworking/NetickDocumentation/articles/prediction-in-depth.md

 #### Cons
 * Mispredictions: the rendered states of predicted remote objects are not necessarily states that actually happened in the server, due to mispredictions.
 One player can report seeing different things compared to other players, creating contradictory perspectives on what happened.
 Mispredictions get worse with higher pings, so clients with very high pings (+300) might have almost an unplayable experience.
-* No Lag-Compensation: you can't perform lag compensation on predicted objects.
+* No Lag Compensation: you can't perform lag compensation on predicted objects.
 However, because all objects are in the same timeline, there is no need for lag compensation.
 But, due to mispredictions, the client hits will often miss.
 * High CPU Overhead: predicting more objects will use more CPU time, and the cost of that increases with ping and tickrate.

 ## Predicting Remote/Proxy Objects